Towards Facilitated Fairness Assessment of AI-based Skin Lesion Classifiers Through GenAI-based Image Synthesis: Conclusion

 \section{Conclusion}

-In this study, we use LightningDiT for synthetic melanoma test image generation.
-We verified that synthetic image can serve as test data for evaluating the fairness of pre-trained models.
+In this work, we trained a state-of-the-art generative model for controllable synthetic melanoma test image generation.
+We verified that synthetic images can serve as test data for evaluating the fairness of pre-trained models.
 We also found that performance declines modestly when the classifier and the generator are trained on disjoint datasets, underscoring the impact of dataset shift.
 This means that a strictly privacy-preserving, \gls{pii}-free fairness audit is most reliable when both the generator and the detector originate from the same data distribution.
-Beyond fairness, the synthetic test set proved useful for stress-testing model robustness, suggesting that data-driven generation can serve as a general diagnostic tool for \gls{ai} in medical imaging.
+Beyond fairness assessment, the synthetic test set proved helpful for stress-testing model robustness, suggesting that data-driven generation can serve as a general diagnostic tool for \gls{ai} in medical imaging.